 Jo Williams provides some advice on the "things to do" and "things to avoid" to achieve a successful fitness plan.

 We all know the importance of fitness programs.
-In fact, many people have at one point or the other in their lives drawn up a very good looking fitness plan.
+Many people have at one point or the other in their lives drawn up a fitness plan.
 Unfortunately, only a handful of people remain committed to their plan after a few months.
-There are many reasons why this happens but the most common reason is getting overwhelmed by the routine.
+There are many reasons why this happens, but the most common cause is getting overwhelmed by the routine.

 Things to do

 - Make a list of what you intend to achieve with your fitness training regime.
-If you do not have some set goals, it becomes very difficult to stick with any fitness programs you are trying to follow.
-You should ensure you know why you are doing anything in life, otherwise hurdles and challenges will become insurmountable mountains in the way of your journey.
+If you do not have some set goals, it becomes challenging to stick with any fitness programs you are trying to follow.
+You should ensure you know why you are doing anything in life; otherwise, hurdles and challenges will become insurmountable mountains in the way of your journey.

 - Be clear on your current fitness level before you decide on an exercise program.
 By so doing, you will be able to set goals that are in line with your specific fitness needs.
 You will not be able to mentally accept, or physically achieve a program that is too steep a curve.

-- If you have any health challenges, like obesity or diabetes, it is very important for you to talk to your health care provider before getting into a fitness program.
-Embarking on a fitness programme while battling a condition must be a well thought through process.
+- If you have any health challenges, like obesity or diabetes, you need to talk to your health care provider before getting into a fitness program.
+Embarking on a fitness program while battling a condition must be well thought through process.

 - Before you start your workout sessions, make it a habit to warm-up.
 You also need to cool down at the end of the session.
-Warming up and cooling down before and after a session goes a long way to keeping you fit for the next fitness session.
+Warming up and cooling down before and after a session goes a long way to keep you fit for the next fitness session.
 This becomes increasingly important, as we get older.
-At 30 years of age we simply cannot do what we did at 18; mores the pity!
+At 30 years of age, we cannot do what we did at 18; mores the pity!

 - Do not do anything to excess.
-Doing too much of anything guarantees swift burnout.
-You should increase the intensity of your workouts slowly, so that your regime is sustainable.
+Doing too much of anything guarantees fast burnout.
+You should increase the intensity of your workouts slowly so that your regime is sustainable.

-- You need to diversify you work out routine.
+- You need to diversify your workout routine.
 Doing the same exercise every day guarantees quick tiring mentally.
 When this happens, you will get tired physically more quickly and end up skipping workouts due to dissatisfaction with the process.

 - Look for a serious work-out partner or join a club.
 This will ensure you are always motivated to complete your workout sessions.

-- Water intake is very important.
-You need to take in plenty of fluids at the start, in between and at the end of your workout sessions.
+- Water intake is essential.
+You need to take in plenty of fluids at the start, in between, and at the end of your workout sessions.

-- Do not go on long work out sessions when first starting out.
+- Do not go on long workout sessions when first starting.
 At the initial stage, your work out session should be 10-15 minutes, unless you have a high starting level of fitness; be honest with yourself.